Phileosopher/commonplace/people-conversation.md

 This "conversation" helps us [understand](understanding.md) the world around us better because we end up converging our [perspective](image.md) with the partial perspective of another person.
 This is effectively another [story](stories.md) to add to our experiences.

+APPLICATION: Conversations help us [understand](understanding.md) reality from others' points of view, so we gain the maximum possible understanding when we seek to understand others' views and have frequent conversations with as many people as possible.

+We are such social creatures that we have conversations with *ourselves*!
+That dialogue helps us [reason](logic.md) and [understand](understanding.md) things better, but it's a quirky trait that shows how much we need [companionship](people-friends.md).

 Our communication skill comes through two major sub-skills:

 1. How easily we can adapt our [understanding](understanding.md) of [reality](reality.md) to conform to the [image](image.md) they see (listening).